 Saint Emilion – Porte and Maison de la Cadène

-The gate was built long after the ramparts and is located inside the fortified village.
+It was built long after the ramparts and is located inside the fortified village.

-The present house dates from the early 16th century as it replaces the house built in the late 13th century by Guillaume Renaud de la Cadène.
+It indeed replaces the previous house built in the late 13th century by Guillaume Renaud de la Cadène.

 The Place de l’Eglise Monolithe is the heart of the village.

-The troglodyte chapel is the oldest building in Saint Emilion.
+The troglodyte chapel is the oldest building in Saint Emilion!

 It was shaped as a Greek Cross and contains St-Emilian’s Bed.

 The hermit’s armchair was carved from the rock next to the spring where Saint Emilian lived.